Our Board was established in November 2022. We are a Federal Corporation under the Canada Not-for-profit Corporations Act.

 She worked for the federal government for Natural Resources Canada and Library and Archives Canada in policy, programming and communications on various issues.
 She also has experience working with Indigenous communities.

 Her current job is Manager, Strategic and Operational Planning at Engineers Canada where she is responsible for consultations, risk management, planning and reporting.
 She was previously Manager, Qualifications, in the same organization, where she developed national guidelines to foster harmonization across provincial and territorial engineering regulators.
-She lives with her husband and two standard poodles.
+She lives with her husband in Orléans.

 Erin has worked in the non-profit sector for over 20 years, in both culture and health.
 She worked as an independent bookkeeper for 5 years.
 She has held positions in small- and mid-sized charities as Director of Finance and Finance Manager, and has also held volunteer Treasurer positions.